vuejs/vue-test-utils/docs/en/guides/using-with-jest.md

+## Using with Jest

 Jest and Vue Test Utils work great together.

-To get started, you need to install Jest and Vue Test Utils:
+To get started, we need to install Jest and Vue Test Utils:

 ```
 npm install --save-dev jest vue-test-utils
 ```

-Inside package.json, create an npm script that runs Jest:
+Inside `package.json`, create an npm script that runs Jest:

 ```
 "scripts": {